by Pastor Brian Phillips

-When the Lenten season begins, as it will on March 1st, so does open season on Lent.
+When the Lenten season begins, so does open season on Lent.
 Particularly enjoyable are those who, with great vehemence, vitriol, and (for alliteration’s sake) venom, argue against Lenten observance, claiming it reflects a too curmudgeonly view of Christ and His work.
 Not all Lenten detractors object in such a way, and their more thoughtful critiques warrant further conversation.

 Of particular interest were posts by Douglas Wilson (here) and Carl Trueman (here), because they both pose their objections to Lent and Ash Wednesday as being distinctly Presbyterian or Reformed objections – an intriguing claim, given the varied nature of Presbyterian and Reformed response to both (see here and here, for example).
 Wilson offers four “Presbyterian caveats” to support his willingness to “sit this one (Lent) out.”
 Condensed, while hopefully capturing his point, they are: